 Jump to:

-Recipe Backstory
+Recipe backstory.

 It all started with a craving.
 You know the kind—the one that won’t let you rest until you’ve satisfied it.
 I wanted something hearty yet tender, subtly sweet yet rich with depth.
 And most importantly, I wanted it to pair perfectly with my morning coffee (because let’s be real, that’s a non-negotiable).

-I thought back to the scones my husband and I had in Scotland last year at a sweet B&B in Inverness, crumbly yet soft, speckled with fruit and always served warm with a generous dollop of homemade clotted cream.
+I thought back to the oatmeal scones my husband and I had in Scotland last year at a sweet B&B in Inverness, crumbly yet soft, speckled with fruit and always served warm with a generous dollop of homemade clotted cream.
 But I wanted something entirely plant-based, a little bit healthier, subtly sweet, and packed with comforting flavors.
 That’s when dates entered the picture—chewy, caramel-like, and just the right amount of sweet without overpowering.

 xoxo Kori